steno3/detection_gravure/README.md

 - Jupyter notebooks for training and experimentation

 The main workflow involves preparing datasets, augmenting them with various noise and transformations, and training detection models using the provided data generator.
+The model is a U-net like CNN and the loss I used is a BCE + Dice combination.

 ---